BFCmath/FragmentSegmentation_GDGoC-AIC/server/README.md

 python app.py
 ```

-The server will be available at <http://localhost:3000>
+The server will be available at <http://localhost:8000>

+## Frontend Interface

+Open `index.html` in a browser to access the web interface, which provides:

+- Drag-and-drop or clipboard paste image upload
+- Visualization of detected fragments with color highlighting
+- Cumulative distribution function (CDF) plot of fragment sizes
+- Interactive sizing display

 ## API Endpoints